daattali/shinyjs/cran-comments.md

 Tested on Windows and 7 and Ubuntu 12.04.
 There were no ERRORs or WARNINGs and 1 NOTE that informed me who the maintainer is and what the license is.

 ## Reviewer comments

+2015-12-30 Uwe Ligges

+Thanks, on CRAN now.

+Although, I could not check the vignettes on Windows due to missing https support in my version of pandoc.

+Best,
+Uwe Ligges